DSP-sleep/PT_Chaotic_Oscillators/README.md

 Load this .psc file for SSA simulation to replicate the study.
 There also is Typical_oscillation.psc for the typical oscillatory parameter set.

+Numerical integration of ODEs shown in Fig. 5 and Fig. S5 was conducted by using Mathematica with Yamaguchi_et.al._iScience_2020_Mathematica_code.nb file.

 # Requirement
 Python
 * numpy